At St Joseph’s British Values have our Catholic ethos at the centre.

 * To give opportunities for individual and collective prayer and participation in the liturgy.

 Democracy is widespread across our school.
-Pupils have the opportunity to have their voices heard through our School Council who meet at least once a month.
-Every child exercises their right to vote to elect their representative.
-Every child on the School Council, has the opportunity to put forward their views and opinions at the meetings.
+Pupils have the opportunity to have their voices heard through our School Council.
+Every child exercises their right to vote to elect their two representatives.

 Encouraging pupils to become involved in decision making processes and ensuring they are listened to in school is integral to the school ethos.
-We teach children ways in which they can influence decision making through the democratic process e.g. Through the School council, surveys of children during project work to assess their favoured line of enquiry and Pupil questionnaires.
-There is an open door policy for the Head Teacher, consultation with pupils about class rules and excellent relationships between staff and pupils which are based on mutual respect and active listening.
-Children’s ideas and interests inform our daily planning in EYFS and planning in response to the pupil’s voice, continues throughout school in topic choices and planned experiences.
+We teach children how they can influence decision making through the democratic process e.g. Through the School council, surveys of children during project work to assess their favoured line of enquiry and Pupil questionnaires.
+There is an open door policy for Head Teacher Miss Milivojevic, consultation with pupils about class rules and excellent relationships between staff and pupils which are based on mutual respect and active listening.
+Children’s ideas and interests inform our daily planning in EYFS and KS1 planning in response to the pupil’s voice, continues throughout school in topic choices and planned experiences.

-We promote our own school values on a daily basis and these are drawn out in assembly on a weekly basis, reinforced by our Statement of the Week.
+We promote British values on a daily basis and these are drawn out in collective worship, reinforced by our Statement of the Week and during our Collective Worship and KS Worship, where we prepare, gather, listen, reflect/ respond and go forth.

-Providing children with a broad knowledge of and promoting respect for public institutions and services e.g. Visits from Police and PCSOs, Fire Service, Local Councillors, our local Mayor, and we use role play areas throughout FS and KS1 to develop understanding from their first hand experiences.
+We provide children with a knowledge and respect for public institutions and services e.g. Visits from Police and PCSOs, Fire Service, Local Councillors, our local Mayor, and we use role play areas throughout FS and KS1 to develop understanding from their first hand experiences and to challenge gender stereotypes.

-Teaching involves modelling how perceived injustice can be peacefully challenged by learning about inspirational figures from the faith tradition, history and literature such as Jesus, Mother Teresa, Martin Luther King, Oscar Romero, Rosa Parks, Dorothy Day and the Rainbow Fish.
+Our teaching involves modelling how perceived injustice can be peacefully challenged by learning about inspirational figures from the faith tradition, history and literature such as Jesus, Mother Teresa, Martin Luther King, Oscar Romero, Rosa Parks, Dorothy Day, St Francis and the Rainbow Fish.
 The theme of Justice is covered extensively in Year 6 and there are many cross curricular links to RE.

 The Rule of Law: